 Prayers after the water ceremony

 After the water ceremony, it was time to head to Bali’s famous rice fields.
-Recognised by Unesco for their cultural impact, the rice terraces in Bali date back to the 8th century.
+Recognised as a UNESCO World Heritage Site for their cultural impact, the rice terraces in Bali date back to the 8th century.
 Their innovative irrigation system has allowed them to thrive, and they are now one of the country’s top tourist destinations.

 Tegellalang rice terraces

-We headed to Tegallalang, the most famous.
-These rice terraces are incredible, with the view stretching out into the distance.
-I spoke to my driver about the local people who farm the land.
+Given how touristy the site was, I spoke to my driver about the local people who farm the land.
 He told me that they receive a small percentage of the profit from tourists coming to the site and see this as a bonus above and beyond the rice farming they would be doing anyway.
 Not ideal, but better than nothing.

 Tegalalang is famous for a reason – the incredible views.
 But it is also one of the most touristy sites in northern Bali.
 If this isn’t your thing, speak to your driver about alternatives, as there are other rice terraces nearby that will be less busy.